Director-of-G/in_hand_manipulation_2/README.md

     ```

 #### TroubleShooting
-- To simplify installation, we provide the pre-built `*.so` of the quasistatic simulator (compared to the [official repo](https://github.com/pangtao22/quasistatic_simulator), we add features like numeric differentiation and separation of the dynamics and gradient computation).
+- **About the quasistatic simulator** To simplify installation, we provide the pre-built `*.so` of the quasistatic simulator (compared to the [official repo](https://github.com/pangtao22/quasistatic_simulator), we add features like numeric differentiation and separation of the dynamics and gradient computation).
 You can locate the `*.so` in `quasistatic_simulator/quasistatic_simulator_cpp/build`.
 Visit [this repo](https://github.com/Director-of-G/quasistatic_simulator) if you want to explore the source code.
 Follow the following instructions if you want to re-build.
     ```
     # Assume you have Pinocchio installed